 - highly irregular temperature changes in the southern hemisphere during 2019 resulted in record heatwaves and extreme droughts in Australia

-All of these factors made late 2019 and early 2020 ripe for the ignition and spread of the Australian wildfires, which burned nearly 5 million hectares of land and burned for nearly five months straight before being fully contained.
+All of these factors made late 2019 and early 2020 ripe for the ignition and spread of the Australian wildfires, which burned over 12 million acres of land and burned for nearly five months straight before being fully contained.

 And the air quality impact was noticeable – the 2019 World Air Quality Report also found that Australian cities affected by the wildfires exceeded the “safe” limit for average annual PM2.5 (10 µg/m3) by up to 78%.